josephalan42/CTFs-Infosec-Witeups/README.md

 ## Introduction

 This repository is a curated compilation of write-ups covering a wide spectrum of challenges in both Capture The Flag competitions and broader Information Security scenarios.
-From network analysis and wiretapping to web application vulnerabilities and binary exploitation, we aim to provide diverse content that caters to various skill levels.
+From network analysis and operating system to web application vulnerabilities and binary exploitation, I aim to provide diverse content that caters to various skill levels.

 ## Writeups

-Explore CTF challenges related to red teaming, webapp pentesting, wiretapping, network forensics, and communication protocols.
+Explore CTF challenges related to red teaming, webapp pentesting, network forensics, and communication protocols.
 Each write-up follows a structured format to guide you through the challenge, the tools used, the approach taken, and the ultimate solution.

 ### Web Application Testing, Network Pentesting (Active Directory, Docker, Kubernetes, Antivirus Evasion and more)